talmobi/tkl/README.md

 ```

 # About
-Old code for an old prototype I decided to wrap into a npm module.
+Old code for an old prototype I decided to wrap into an npm module.

 # Why
 To simplify communication with the public API